 Your sales force is best served by contacting website users who are matched to your ideal customer and who have demonstrated the most interest in your brand first.
 Secure the finest potential new market prospects to ensure that they enter your sales funnel early.

-You can also find accounts to become new targets for your ABM campaigns.
+You can also find accounts to become new targets for your Account-based marketing campaigns.

 Businesses visiting your website have a curiosity about your company and a demand for what you’re offering.
 Finding these firms is supplying your team with outstanding potential business opportunities with prospects who can already see the value of your product.